B&B Accommodation

 Major John MacRae-Gilstrap of Ballimore 1912-From the reference books, it would appear that Iain (John) Dubh Matheson of Fernaic took the position in 1539 but was killed the same year and so Duncan McRa was appointed as temporary constable.
 Sir John Murchison then took over later the same year.
 Although the name of Kenneth Murchison is carved on the door, I am not sure who he is.
 The Reverend Murdo Murchison was apparently constable from 1614 to 1618 until the Reverend Farquhar McRa (Minister of Kintail) took the position in 1618, and it may be that these names of Kenneth and Murdo have been confused over the years.

-| After leaving the castle interior, you can return for another look around the courtyard, or exit via the main castle entrance (mind your head!).
+Visitors have access to walk around some of the battlements, and before leaving the castle interior, you can see the old portcullis.
+Afterwards you can return for another look around the courtyard, or exit via the main castle entrance (mind your head!).
 Don't forget to take a walk around the perimeter of the castle and if the tide is out, go down to the slipway and rocks to see the building from a different angle. |

 Set in a type of alcove around the corner from the castle entrance is the MacRae Roll of Honour.
 Flanked by two guns which have recently been painted grey, this huge bronze plaque lists all the MacRaes who died in World War I. Including Canadians and Australians there are over 500 names.
 It is a replica of the memorial in Flanders in memory of Lieutenant Colonel John McCrae. |